marmelab/react-admin/docs/withLifecycleCallbacks.md

 - `beforeSave` is called before any dataProvider method that saves data (`create`, `update`, `updateMany`), letting you modify the records before they are sent to the backend.
 It receives the following arguments:
     - `data`: the record update to be sent to the backend (often, a diff of the record)
     - `dataProvider`: the dataProvider itself, so you can call other dataProvider methods
-- `afterSave` is called after any dataProvider method that saves data (`create`, `update`, `updateMany`), letting you updte related records.
+- `afterSave` is called after any dataProvider method that saves data (`create`, `update`, `updateMany`), letting you update related records.
 It receives the following arguments:
     - `record`: the record returned by the backend
     - `dataProvider`: the dataProvider itself, so you can call other dataProvider methods

 ## Limitations

-As explained above, lifecycle callbacks are a fallback for business logic that you can't put on the server-side.
+As explained above, lifecycle callbacks are a fallback for business logic that you can't put on the server side.
 But they have some serious limitations:

 - They execute outside of the React context, and therefore cannot use hooks.
 - As queries issued in the callbacks are not done through `react-query`, any change in the data will not be automatically reflected in the UI.
 If you need to update the UI, prefer putting the logic in [the `onSuccess` property of the mutation](./Actions.md#success-and-error-side-effects).
 - The callbacks are not executed in a transaction.
-In case of error, the backend may be left in an inconsistent state.
+In case of an error, the backend may be left in an inconsistent state.
 - When another client than react-admin calls the API, the callbacks will not be executed.
 If you depend on these callbacks for data consistency, this prevents you from exposing the API to other clients
-- If a callback triggers the event it's listening to (e.g. if you update the record received in an `afterSave`), this will lead to a infinite loop.
+- If a callback triggers the event it's listening to (e.g. if you update the record received in an `afterSave`), this will lead to an infinite loop.
 - Do not use lifecycle callbacks to implement authorization logic, as the JS code can be altered in the browser using development tools.
-Check this [tutorial on multi-tenant single page apps](https://marmelab.com/blog/2022/12/14/multitenant-spa.html) for more details.
+Check this [tutorial on multi-tenant single-page apps](https://marmelab.com/blog/2022/12/14/multitenant-spa.html) for more details.

 In short: use lifecycle callbacks with caution!

 ## Code Organization

-Lifecycle callbacks receive the `dataProvider` as second argument, so you don't actually neeed to define them in the same file as the main data provider code.
-In fact, it's a good practice to put the lifecycle callbacks for a resource in the same directory as the other business logic code for that resource.
+Lifecycle callbacks receive the `dataProvider` as the second argument, so you don't actually need to define them in the same file as the main data provider code.
+It's a good practice to put the lifecycle callbacks for a resource in the same directory as the other business logic code for that resource.

 ```jsx
 // in src/posts/index.js